LawnchairLauncher/lawnicons/README.md

 `Open Lawnicons → Tap "Request icons" → Select and request icons`

 Due to our large request queue, requests can take years—or never be fulfilled—since our community only creates icons they personally need, and in small batches.
-However, if you contribute icons by following the Lawnicons guidelines, they could appear within a month.
+However, if you learn the Lawnicons guidelines and contribute icons yourself, they could appear within a month.

 > [!TIP]
 > Fund community requests [on Open Collective](https://opencollective.com/lawnchair/projects/lawnicons).